the-eduek/notebox/README.md

 ## about

-   notebox is a user-friendly note-taking web application. users can create, edit, delete, and tag notes.
+   effortlessly create, edit, delete, and organize your notes with a user-friendly web app.s

 ## live